NissesSenap/k8s-quick-wins-demo/DEMO.md

 And CPU limit creates throttling instead of restart like memory limits does.
 It's really hard to debug.
 In general don't use CPU limits.

+### Thoughts

+I don't think a developer should have to add all of these configurations.
+In general I don't think that your users should need to know about half of them.

+In general I think helm and kustomize becomes to complex, especially when you want to follow best practices.

+If you think that all the settings should always be in your git repo then I think you should look in to [KRM framework](https://www.innoq.com/en/blog/kustomize-enhancement-with-krm-functions/
+).

+There is an excellent [talk](https://www.youtube.com/watch?v=rFtKguVs5jw&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D) around how Shopify manages there yaml by Katrina Verey.
+That I can recommend looking at.

+Or why not use mutating webhooks to enforce best practices?

 ## OPA

 Less yaml linting and more adminision webhooks and mutating webhooks.